How to set the default output format in AWS CLI

 off No stdout output when only the exit status matters

-Prefer json or yaml while building --query expressions, and switch to text only after the command already returns the exact scalar or flat list needed.
+Prefer json, yaml, or yaml-stream while building --query expressions, then switch to text only after the query already returns the exact value or flat list you need.
+Related: How to use JMESPath queries in AWS CLI

 2. Save the preferred format for the default profile.